-In 2017 the Federal Railroad Administration (FRA), Massachusetts Department of Transportation, and the Vermont Agency of Transportation, in coordination with the Connecticut Department of Transportation completed a two-year feasibility and planning study known as the Northern New England Intercity Rail Initiative (aka the NNEIRI /nɪri:/ Study).
+In 2017 the Massachusetts Department of Transportation and the Vermont Agency of Transportation, in coordination with the Connecticut Department of Transportation, completed a two-year feasibility and planning study known as the Northern New England Intercity Rail Initiative (also known as the NNEIRI /nɪri:/ Study).

-The NNEIRI Study examined the opportunities and impacts of adding more frequent and higher speed intercity passenger rail service on two major rail routes — the Inland Route and the Boston-to-Montreal Route.
+The NNEIRI Study examined the opportunities and impacts of adding more frequent and higher speed intercity passenger rail service on two existing rail corridors — the Inland Route and the Boston-to-Montreal Route.

-The Study recommends that the following new services be provided along the NNEIRI Corridor:
+The study recommended that the following new services be established.